-- Having your chimney inspected – Before you light the first fire of the season, open your flue and clean your chimney.
-Have a professional come and inspect the system before winter weather officially comes.
-There’s a higher demand for chimney inspections as it gets colder.
-So, if you wait to schedule, you may be waiting a lot longer for an inspector to come out.
+16. Having your chimney inspected – Before you light the first fire of the season, have a professional come and inspect the system before winter weather officially comes.

-- Having your HVAC/furnace inspected – The same goes for furnace inspections.
-Make sure your heat works before the cold weather hits, and have a specialist inspect your furnace before the rush.
-You don’t want to be stuck without heat for an extended period of time.
+17. Having your HVAC/furnace inspected – The same goes for furnace inspections.
+Make sure your heat works before the cold weather hits, and have a specialist inspect your furnace.

-- Making sure your pipes are well-insulated – If you can gain access to your piping system, make sure that they’re still well insulated to avoid them freezing over.
+20. Making sure your pipes are well-insulated – Make sure that your pipes are still well insulated to avoid them freezing over.

-- Doing a semi-annual check on your carbon monoxide and smoke detectors.
+22. Doing a check on your carbon monoxide and smoke detectors.